parthiv-n/valyutest/README.md

 - You'll see a friendly dialog explaining limitations
 - Can continue with text-only responses
 - Or switch to a different model that supports tools

+## 📊 Analytical Reports & Insights

+Patent Explorer generates **professional analytical reports** rather than raw data dumps:

+- **Executive Summary** - High-level insights and key findings
+- **Strategic Analysis** - Market trends, competitive positioning, innovation patterns
+- **Comparative Analysis** - How different approaches compare
+- **Key Takeaways** - Actionable intelligence and recommendations
+- **Grouped by Themes** - Patents organized by innovation approach, not just listed

+The AI synthesizes patent data into strategic intelligence, focusing on "what this means" rather than "what this is".

 ### Development Mode Features